mojs/mojs.github.io/docs/tutorials/shape-swirl/README.md

 ## ShapeSwirl

 `ShapeSwirl` module basically is a `Shape` with a little bit more functionality bolted on.
-ShapeSwirl automatically calculates sinusoidal x/y path for shape making it easy to send the shapes over sine trajectories **(click somewhere to see)**.
+ShapeSwirl automatically calculates sinusoidal x/y path for shape making it easy to send the shapes over sine trajectories.

 <MojsCode
-  id="c6888ce5c9f81ad825444d969779eadc"
-  code=
+  notice="Click anywhere to trigger the animation" id="c6888ce5c9f81ad825444d969779eadc" code=
 "const shapeswirl = new mojs.ShapeSwirl({